(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Driving Surface Streets in Las Vegas

-According to the google map route above, another option would be to avoid the freeway by taking a surface street and cutting directly across town.
-While this is a more direct route with less total miles driven, it will still take roughly the same amount of time because of all the traffic lights.
+According to the Google map route (pictured above), avoiding the freeway by taking a surface street and cutting directly across town is another option.
+While this is a more direct route with fewer total miles driven, it will still take roughly the same time because of all the traffic lights.

-(Note: Poor drivers, along with the 24-hour lifestyle have made auto insurance rates much higher in Clark County than anywhere else I’ve ever lived).
+Poor drivers, along with the 24-hour lifestyle, have made car insurance rates much higher in Clark County than anywhere else I’ve ever lived.

-Having said that, driving in Las Vegas is not a whole lot different than any other large city but there are a few important tips I can share for driving in Las Vegas.
+Having said that, driving a car in Las Vegas is not a whole lot different than in any other large city, but there are a few important and unique tips I can share for driving that are important to know when in Vegas.

 #1 – Watch Out for Pedestrians

-When driving in Las Vegas you’ll want to take special care to watch out for pedestrians.
-Much like the drivers, they don’t always follow the rules and you may find a person crossing the road in the least likely spot.
+When driving anywhere in the Las Vegas Valley, you’ll want to take special care to watch out for pedestrians.
+Like the drivers, they don’t always follow the rules, and you may find a person crossing the road in the least likely spot.
 This is especially a problem at night when it’s difficult to see.

-A person wearing all dark clothing, won’t think twice about running across a busy street at night if it saves them from walking a few extra feet to the crosswalk.
+People wearing all dark clothing don’t think twice about running across a busy street at night if it saves them from walking a few extra feet to a crosswalk.

 This isn’t as much of a problem down on the Strip (Las Vegas Blvd) as it is throughout the rest of the city because many of the walking areas along the Strip are blocked off with barriers so that pedestrians can’t just cross wherever they want to.

 #2 – Don’t Hit The Gas as Soon as The Light Turns Green